OvertureMaps/data/README.md

 locally that can efficiently query remote Parquet files using SQL.
 It will only download the subset of files it needs to fulfil your queries.

+Ensure you are using DuckDB >= 0.9.1 to support the `SRS` parameter.

 If, for example, you wanted to download the administrative boundaries for all `adminLevel=2` features, you could run: